 The violence, including the 2016 slayings of two teenage girls in Brentwood, led to congressional hearings and visits to Long Island from both President Donald Trump and U.S. Attorney General Jeff Sessions.

-Prosecutors said Portillo entered the country illegally from El Salvador.
+Portillo entered the country illegally from El Salvador.
 He faces up to life in prison when he’s sentenced on Jan.
 10.